CartoDB/academy/_app/courses/cartojs-and-external-apis.md

 ---
 # CARTO.js and External APIs

-This course shows how to use CartoDB's JavaScript library CARTO.js with external libraries and APIs.
+This course shows how to use CARTO's JavaScript library CARTO.js with external libraries and APIs.